 Each year, thousands of people are diagnosed with leukemia, lymphoma, or certain immune system or genetic metabolic disorder.
 Many of these patients need an umbilical cord blood or bone marrow transplant (also called a BMT).
 Because the qualities that make a suitable match for bone marrow or umbilical cord blood are inherited, a match from a sibling or other family member is often checked first.
 However, 70 percent of patients will not find a matching donor in their family.
 For these patients, a transplant of bone marrow or cord blood from an unrelated donor may be their only transplant option.

 A bone marrow or cord blood transplant replaces diseased blood-forming cells with healthy cells.
 Cells for a transplant can come from the marrow of a donor or from the blood of the umbilical cord collected after a baby is born.
 Sometimes special qualities of umbilical cord blood make it a better choice of blood-forming cells for transplant.

-The United States Congress saw the need to help more patients who need a bone marrow or cord blood transplant and passed the Stem Cell Therapeutic and Research Act of 2005, Public Law 109-129 (Stem Cell Act 2005) and the Stem Cell Therapeutic and Research Reauthorization Act of 2010, Public Law 111-264 (Stem Cell Act 2010).
+The United States Congress saw the need to help more patients who need a bone marrow or cord blood transplant and passed the Stem Cell Therapeutic and Research Act of 2005, Public Law 109-129 (Stem Cell Act 2005) and the Stem Cell Therapeutic and Research Reauthorization Acts of 2010 and 2015, Public Laws 111-264 (Stem Cell Act 2010) and 114-101 (Stem Cell Act of 2015).
 These acts include support for umbilical cord blood transplant and research.

 Learn how umbilical cord blood may be helpful and how the Stem Cell Acts of 2005 and 2010 are helping patients.